 What is humidity in Dubai now?

-You can check out our sidebar (on desktop) or scroll to the bottom of this page now to see the current weather in Dubai.
+You can check out the top of our sidebar (on desktop) or on mobile scroll to the bottom of this page now to see the current weather in Dubai.
 It includes the humidity and the “feels like” temperature which takes into account the wind chill factor and humidity.

 So no – you are not imagining it at all!
 Although the temperatures in Dubai might look pretty consistent from one day to the next you really need to look at the relative humidity and feels like temperature before heading outdoors too.